Gaurav-Pande/working_documents/Configuring Model-Driven Telemetry (MDT) with YDK and XR Native YANG model.md

 In an [earlier tutorial](https://xrdocs.github.io/telemetry/tutorials/2016-08-08-configuring-model-driven-telemetry-with-ydk/), Shelly introduces a methodology to configure MDT using YDK and the OpenConfig Telemetry YANG model.

 I strongly suggest to read and understand her initial tutorial because it describes the basis of using YDK.
 I decided to prepare this second document, covering a similar subject because the OpenConfig Telemetry YANG model is still incomplete and you will not be able to set the protocol and encoding fields in a destination group.

 OpenConfig YANG models are the preferred option for POCs, demonstrating Cisco open configuration efforts.
-At the same time, if you need to demonstrate or implement a complete (working) MDT dial-out configuration using YANG models, you must still use a IOS XR Native YANG model with YDK (described in this tutorial) or with an XML schema as Shelly describes in [Configuring MDT with OpenConfig YANG] (https://xrdocs.github.io/telemetry/tutorials/2016-07-25-configuring-model-driven-telemetry-mdt-with-yang/).
+At the same time, if you need to demonstrate or implement a complete (working) MDT dial-out configuration using YANG models, you must still use a IOS XR Native YANG model with YDK (described in this tutorial) or with an XML schema as Shelly describes in [Configuring MDT with OpenConfig YANG](https://xrdocs.github.io/telemetry/tutorials/2016-07-25-configuring-model-driven-telemetry-mdt-with-yang/).
 The engineering team is working to finalise a complete OpenConfig YANG model for our XR telemetry configuration but this effort may take some XR releases.

 Note: I have tested the configuration in this document using IOS-XRv version 6.2.1.15I, noticing an issue with earlier versions that accept but don't implement the destination group TCP protocol configuration.
 I have also used the [ydk-py version 0.5.1](https://github.com/CiscoDevNet/ydk-py) and after installing YDK, you can check `ydk-models-cisco-ios-xr` current support for XR 6.1.1 using `pip list` command.